konstantintuev/Pock/README.md

   <img width="800" src="ScreenshotsAndImgs/general.png"/>
 </p>

-## macOS Catalina (10.15)
-If you are on macOS Catalina (10.15), please click [here](https://pock.dev/docs/catalina.html) and read carefully the suggestions to have a flawless experience.

 ## Want something implemented - open an issue/pull request
 This is mostly a personal project which started with the purchase of a TouchBar MacBook.
 I am implementing everything I find beneficial or useful and yes I do like the TouchBar (despite not the default one).